Selection criteria

 c.
 Mesh cleaning

 Mesh cleaning must be automatic.
 However, it occurs sometimes that the mesh becomes dirty after a long period of use and needs additional cleaning.
-In this situation, it becomes necessary to add manual maintenance.
+In this case, it becomes necessary to add manual maintenance.

 d.
 Backwash ramp accessibility